yik3z/Watchy-CAD/CAD/Cases/SlimV3Backup/Readme.md

-# Version 3 of Slim Case
+# BACKUP OF Version 3 of Slim Case

-This version is for a watchy with the strap loops removed.
-For a smaller footprint